Professor-Paradox/OracleSQL/OracleSQL.md

 ### DDL(Data Definition Language)

-Data Definition Language is used to perform operations that define a database and table structure.
+Data Definition Language is used to perform operations that **define a database and table structure**.

 -   DDL is rarely used and only by experienced people in an organization.
 -   An Architect or a DBA(DataBase Administrator) takes care of DDL Commands.

 Most perform operations in DDL are